sovware/directorist/readme.txt

 == Privacy Policy ==
-Directorist &#8211; Business Directory Plugin uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+Directorist – Business Directory Plugin uses Appsero SDK to collect some telemetry data upon user's confirmation.
 This helps us to troubleshoot problems faster & make product improvements.

-Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
-We collect the data to ensure a great user experience for all our users.

 Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

-Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Installation ==